engrit-illinois/Compare-AssignmentRevisions/README.md

 - Powershell must be run as a user with local admin permissions on the machines to be polled.
 - Powershell must be run as a user with read permissions to all relevant content in SCCM.

-If any of the last three prerequisites aren't met, the script will fail to poll various data for the relevant machine, and will move on to the next.
+If any of the last three requirements aren't met, the script will fail to poll various data for the relevant machine, and will move on to the next.

 ### Instructions
 1. Download `Compare-AssignmentRevisions.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).